Click HERE to print document

 All students attending Colwich Elementary School beginning with the 1998 - 99 school year will be required to wear a school uniform.

-The basic uniform is described as a navy bottom with a white or red top.
-A designated red plaid from Parker Uniform is also identified as an option.
+The basic uniform is described as a navy bottom with a white, red or navy top.
+A designated red plaid from Parker Uniform or Tommy Hilfiger School Uniforms are also identified as options.
 Specifics are as follows:

 • navy blue only